MH42/web-testing/src/seleniumtest/java/README.md

 :+1: := Test exists and runs without errors (pray to the mighty xpath for his goodwill)

-* := Test exists, but needs to be fixed
+* := Test exists, but not very stable

 :warning: := To be created